TheEmeraldBee/Kerbin/README.md

 - [x] Tree-Sitter powered syntax highlighting

+- [ ] Built in LSP support
+- [ ] Built in Multicursor support

 - [ ] Builtin Nvim, Helix, or Visual configuration defaults
-- [ ] Built for use in the terminal with a cli to send commands to the editor itself
+- [x] Built for use in the terminal with a cli to send commands to the editor itself
-    - Will allow for creating "plugins" by using terminal multiplexers to run seperate commands
+    - Allows for creating "plugins" by using terminal multiplexers to run seperate commands

-### Disclaimer
-This project is still under development, and ideas could change quickly